 Do I need a lawyer for a construction zone accident?

-While not legally required, hiring an experienced construction zone injury attorney is highly recommended.
+While not legally required, hiring an experienced construction-zone injury attorney is strongly recommended.
 These cases often involve complex liability issues, multiple parties, and sophisticated insurance companies.
 An attorney can protect your rights, investigate the accident, gather evidence, negotiate with insurance companies, and maximize your compensation.